 Also, you might be interested in this article from us: How to get over jet lag while you travel – 11 Tips every traveler needs to know

-Airport Travel Tips #4: Sign up for TSA Precheck
+Airport Tips and Tricks #4: Sign up for TSA Precheck

 Of all the Airport Travel Tips covered here, this tip will probably save you the most hassle and be your best investment.